BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 Galadriel may only attempt to cast the following Magical Power during the game:

-*BREAK STONE*
+*BREAK STONE (DURATION: INSTANT)*
-Range: 3"
-Casting Value: 4+

-This Magical Power may only target the ruins of Dol Guldur.
+This Magical Power may only target the ruins of Dol Guldur, has a range of 3" and is cast on a 4+.
 The targeted ruins are immediately destroyed.
-Any models within the ruins, or within 1" of the ruins when they are destroyed, suffer a Strength 8 hit.
+Any models within the ruins, or within 1" of the ruins, when they are destroyed suffer a Strength 8 hit.

 * **Weary from War**